groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/timeunit/_index.md

 ```

-The one third of the month.
+Thirds of months time scale.
+This time unit represents a one-third of the month interval.

 ### MONTHS {#MONTHS}
 ```